 Heated air dries out wood framing around doors and windows, too.
 Shrinkage of the wood occurs, leaving spaces that permit cold, outside air to infiltrate the home, lowering the inside temperature and requiring more heating.
 Proper humidity reduces annoying wintertime static electricity shocks.

-The damaging effects of heated, parched air can cause separation of wood in floors, trim and furniture…excessive wear of fabrics and carpets…loss of piano tone quality…cracks in walls or ceilings, it can cause plants to dry out so they droop and turn brown.
+The damaging effects of heated, parched air can cause separation of wood in floors, trim and furniture, excessive wear of fabrics and carpets, loss of piano tone quality, and cracks in walls or ceilings.
+It can also cause plants to dry out so they droop and turn brown.

 Proper humidification provides the protection that is needed.